 Simply put, we loved Budapest.
-It was our favorite big city out of the two months we spent in Central Europe, and we enjoyed it more than the three days we spent in Prague with the kids the week before (sorry Prague!)
+It was our favorite big city out of the two months we spent in Central Europe, and we enjoyed it more than the three days we spent in Prague the week before (sorry Prague)!

 Just like Prague, there are loads of things to do in Budapest with kids, but for us parents, we just thought Budapest felt more down-to-earth and far less touristy.
 We loved the food in Budapest, and the incredible thermal springs were the finishing touch on our chilly early December visit.